Table of Contents

 Core and Posterior Chain Engagement

 Once the bar is moving, bent-over positioning keeps your abs, obliques, glutes, and hamstrings engaged.
-When you brace your core to pull the bar, you activate the entire posterior chain, creating a functionally stronger and more stable body.
+A strong brace turns the row into a full-body tension drill, not just an “arms and back” movement.

 Versatility with Grip Variations